What Equipment Do I Need for Formula Feeding?

 Teats

-Check teats regularly and replace any that are cracked or worn, as these can trap bacteria and affect feeding.
+Check teats regularly and replace any that are cracked, sticky, or worn, as these can trap bacteria and affect feeding.
+Teats are usually made from silicone or latex.

 • Too slow – baby gets frustrated, feeds take too long, or they fall asleep before finishing